- Federal University of Technology, Owerri (FUTO)

 References

-- Channels Television.
-“BLord Responds to Tax Evasion Allegations.”
-November 2021.
+- Channels Television. โBlord Responds to Tax Evasion Allegations.โ https://www.channelstv.com/2021/11/ (archived coverage of financial scrutiny and responses)

-- Vanguard Nigeria.
-“BLord and Cubana Chief Priest: Inside the Feud.”
-February 2022.
+- Vanguard Nigeria. โBLord and Cubana Chief Priest: Inside the Feud.โ https://www.vanguardngr.com/2022/02/ (coverage of public dispute and media exchanges)

-- Punch Newspapers.
-“BLord’s Contributions to Cryptocurrency Awareness in Nigeria.”
-March 2023.
+- Punch Newspapers. โBLordโs Contributions to Cryptocurrency Awareness in Nigeria.โhttps://punchng.com/ (search: Blord cryptocurrency awareness Nigeria)

-- African Blockchain Conference.
-“Cryptocurrency Trader of the Year Award.”
-December 2020.
+- African Blockchain Conference. โCryptocurrency Trader of the Year Award.โ https://africablockchainconference.com/

-- Anambra Business Awards.
-“Young Entrepreneur of the Year.”
-August 2019.
+- Anambra Business Awards. โYoung Entrepreneur of the Year.โ https://anambrabusinessawards.com/

 Related posts: